Drniš Castle

 Drniš Castle, locally known as Utvrda Gradina, lies in the town of Drniš, in the county of Šibenik-Knin in Croatia.
 The name 'Gradina' is a more generic Croatian name and is often used referring to fortified places, like hill forts, small settlements or castles.

-Archaeological research showed traces that dated back to Late Roman times, when there may have been a castrum at this site to ensure control over local trade routes.
-The site is a strategic one; next to a canyon of the Čikola River, at a point where it opens up to the Petrova Plain.
+Archaeological findings reveal traces dating back to Late Roman times, suggesting a castrum may have stood at this site to control local trade routes.
+The location is strategic; it’s next to a canyon of the Čikola River, where the river widens into the Petrova Plain.

-When the castle was exactly built is unknown.
-It was probably built during the 14th century by the Nelipić family, who were Croatian nobles that held and controlled this area from 1322 on.
-In that century they also erected several other castles around the Krka and Čikola rivers, like Ključica, Kamičak, Bogočin and Nečven, to form a chain of fortifications.
-The village then started to form, next to the castle, and was first mentioned in 1494.
+The exact date of the castle’s construction is unknown, but it was likely built during the 14th century by the Nelipić family, Croatian nobles who controlled this area from 1322 onward.
+In that century, they also built several other castles along the Krka and Čikola rivers, including Ključica, Kamičak, Bogočin, and Nečven, forming a chain of fortifications.
+The village began to develop next to the castle and was first mentioned in 1494.

-In 1522, the Ottomans conquered the area and took over the castle at Drniš.
-They then modernized and strengthened it, to fit their needs.
-The ruined round tower that can be seen today, dates back to that time.
+In 1522, the Ottomans conquered the area and captured the Drniš Castle.
+They then upgraded and fortified it to suit their needs.
+The ruined round tower visible today dates from this period.

-During the Fifth Ottoman-Venetian War, in 1649, the castle was taken by the troops of the Venetian commander Leonardo Foscolo.
-To prevent its future use by the Ottomans, he then had the castle demolished.
-The Ottomans were driven out of the area in 1684, after which Drniš came under Venetian rule.
-The everyday Ottoman threat, however, remained and, because of the strategic value of Drniš, the Venetians restored the ruined medieval castle and made it part of a new, larger bastion fort.
+During the Fifth Ottoman-Venetian War, in 1649, the castle was seized by Venetian troops led by Commander Leonardo Foscolo.
+To prevent it from falling back into Ottoman hands, Foscolo had the castle demolished.
+The Ottomans were expelled from the area in 1684, and Drniš came under Venetian rule.
+Despite this, the Ottoman threat remained, and because of Drniš’s strategic importance, the Venetians restored the medieval castle, strengthening it into part of a larger bastion fort.

-In 1715, the threat of Ottoman attacks disappeared and the castle/fort lost its military purpose.
-It was finally abandoned at the beginning of the 19th century, after which it became a quarry for the local population.
+By 1715, the Ottoman threat had diminished, and the castle lost its military role.
+It was finally abandoned in the early 19th century and became a source of building material for local residents.

 Gallery